kanwren/MemXCT/ReproducibilityChallenge/doc/README.md

 To install the necessary dependencies, download the competition datasets, and compile MemXCT, go to `compile/cpu` or `compile/gpu` and run `./build.sh`.
 These assume that you are on similar hardware, running CentOS 7.
-To only compile, see the notes about necessary dependencies in `compile/README.md` and use the CPU or GPU Makefile.
+If not on CentOS, see the notes about necessary dependencies in `compile/README.md` and use the CPU or GPU Makefile.

+`compile/` additionally contains:

+- a GCC vectorization report (`vectorization-report.log`)
+  - Note that vectorization on AMD is very limited, so most of the vectorization does not fire
+- system information files:
+  - CPU cluster master node system information (`cpu-master-node-sysinfo.txt`)
+  - CPU cluster execute node system information (`cpu-execute-node-sysinfo.txt`)
+  - GPU cluster master node system information (`gpu-master-node-sysinfo.txt`)
+  - GPU cluster execute node system information (`gpu-execute-node-sysinfo.txt`)

 ## Running